-You must be a US citizen or legal resident, over 18 years old and living in the United States (defined as the 50 states and Washington, DC) to enter.
+You must be a U.S. citizen or legal resident, over 18 years old and living in the United States (defined as the 50 states and the District of Columbia) to enter.
 Participation constitutes entrant’s full and unconditional agreement to and acceptance of these Official Rules.
-The USAID Center for International Disaster Information’s Public Service Announcement Contest (“Contest”) submission deadline is April 5, 2017.
-Contest is sponsored by the USAID CIDI by generous support of the American people through the United States Agency for International Development (USAID).
-USAID CIDI is headquartered at 529 14th Street, Suite 700, Washington, DC, 20045.
+The USAID Center for International Disaster Information’s Public Service Announcement Contest (“Contest”) submission deadline is March 28, 2019.
+Contest is sponsored by the CIDI by generous support of the American people through the United States Agency for International Development (USAID).
+CIDI is headquartered at 555 12th Street, Washington, DC, 20004.

 (2) How to Enter

 Create your own print, video or digital image PSA that demonstrates why monetary donations are the most effective way to support international disaster relief.
 CIDI educates the public that the most effective and least expensive way to help people affected by emergencies overseas is through monetary donations to established relief organizations.
 Unsolicited in-kind donations, though satisfying to give, often disrupt relief operations by taking up space and diverting relief worker’s time and attention.
 Not to mention, unsolicited household items are expensive to ship and are often times culturally inappropriate for disaster survivors.
 It is simple: Save lives, save money – send cash.
 Your PSA entry should educate the general public about this message.
 Visit www.PSAid.org for more information on why Cash is Best.